 My Smoked Potato Salad is a must try and easy to make.
 Instead of boiling the potatoes I smoked them first then tossed them with the usual ingredients plus bacon for the win.
-This is so good!
+This is so good and perfect for summertime parties, BBQs and the BIG Fourth of July celebrations!

 There’s potato salad and then there’s Smoked Potato Salad.
 Smoked potatoes you say?
 Yes I did, and it’s a wonderful nuanced flavor added to a classic American side dish.